 The media and other industry "experts" frequently report that ending donor anonymity will automatically result in a drop in donor numbers.
 Quite to the contrary, there has been a 10 fold increase in the number of sperm donors AFTER removal of anonymity in the state of NSW, Australia.
 Published in the Herald Sun on Sunday 22nd May 2016:

 From one of the authors: Now that we have data that the UK and Australia were not adversely affected by removing anonymity, hopefully, the USA will follow suit.
 Especially seeing as though DNA makes any guarantee of anonymity null and void, it is unethical that clinics still offer it.

 The HFEA in the UK only has numbers through 2013.
 (Are they still keeping track?)
-We can see that the numbers of UK donors have gone up since the ending of anonymity, thus reversing a three year decline.
+We can see that the numbers of UK donors have gone up since the ending of anonymity in 2005.

 |Year||Sperm Donors||Egg Donors||Year||Sperm Donors||Egg Donors|